chiesastefano/politicalText/README.md

 # Project: politicalText

-This project is part of the "Algorithms for Massive Data" course of the MSc in Data Science for Economics at the University of Milan (UNIMI).
+This project is part of the "Text Mining and Sentiment Analysis" course of the MSc in Data Science for Economics at the University of Milan (UNIMI).
-It focuses on mining rhetorical and emotional patterns from political debate transcripts using NLP techniques and scalable analysis tools.

 **Student**: Stefano Chiesa
 **Professor**: Alfio Ferrara